SeanMcP/dice-roller/README.md

 - Create multiple dice at a time
 - Create popular sets with one click
 - Roll die individually or all at once
-- Finds the total (so you don't have to math!)
+- Find the total (so you don't have to math!)
 - Select die style

 ### To Do